Skip to content

 accept their own flaws.
 It encourages self-compassion and reduces anxiety about making mistakes.

-anxiety, and trauma.
+and trauma.
 The process of creating can be as beneficial as the finished product.

-translates to greater self-acceptance in daily life.
+patterns.
+The acceptance of imperfection in art often leads to greater self-acceptance in daily life.

 Read more